Plsr/knowledge/ruby-on-rails/patterns.md

   end
 end
 ```
-*Obviously, this example is very cunstructed and just used to display the
+*Obviously, this example is very constructed and just used to display the
 syntax*

 __Further Reading__